Heart and Hands Postpartum Doula Training & Certification Program

 Cordelia Hanna, MPH, CHES, ICCE, CLE, CBA- Principal Course Leader (English Course), Curriculum Developer

-Cordelia is passionate about promoting indigenous health promoters– breastfeeding peer counselors and doulas and community midwives– to address ethnic health disparities such as low rates of breastfeeding, high rates of prematurity cesarean section, and maternal and infant mortality occurring in communities of color.
-Cordelia thinks about maternal-child health globally and acts locally.
-Cordelia worked as a Perinatal Health Educator and Promoter for The Pasadena Public Health Department Black Infant Health Program from 2002-2012, a California Department of Health-funded program to reduce African-American/Black perinatal health disparities.
-Here, along with her mentor and collaborator the late Ms. Geraldine Perry-Williams, PHN, MSN, CD, CLE, LCCE, she initiated and managed a Breastfeeding Peer Counselor Program and established the very first Community-Based Doula Program for African-American/Black families in Los Angeles County; succeeding in lowering the high rates of infant mortality and cesarean section among Pasadena’s African-American population.
+From 2002 to 2012, Cordelia served as a Perinatal Health Educator and Promoter for The Pasadena Public Health Department’s Black Infant Health Program, which was funded by the California Department of Health to reduce African-American/Black perinatal health disparities.
+During this time, she collaborated with her mentor, the late Ms. Geraldine Perry-Williams, PHN, MSN, CD, CLE, LCCE, to launch and manage a Breastfeeding Peer Counselor Program.
+They also established the first-ever Community-Based Doula Program for African-American/Black families in Los Angeles County, successfully reducing the high rates of infant mortality and cesarean sections among Pasadena’s African-American population.

 FOR MORE INFORMATION AND TO REGISTER